krzysdz/mps-proj-polynomial/docs/report.md

 #### Unchecked register access (sharing hardware)

 This approach is used only for the GPIO pins (`GPIOE` & `PD0-7`, see [Register-level GPIO access](#register-level-gpio-access)).
 It is impossible[^ptr-mem] to share real data this way, as it applies only to memory mapped hardware.
-Requires dereferencing pointers, therefore `unsafe` code, and is the most *unrusty* way of obtaining its goal.
+It requires dereferencing pointers, therefore `unsafe` code, and is the most *unrusty* way of obtaining its goal.

 Instead of respecting the ownership rules, one may simply grab the relevant register block, dereference its pointer and read/write directly from/to registers or any other memory.